JVital2013/pihole-router/README.md

-# Pi-Hole Router Edition
+# Pi-Hole - Router Edition

 Pi-Hole is great.
 It blocks ads and tracking at a DNS level, and is still surprisingly effective many years after it was first introduced.
 However, home networks often lack some tools that would truly make Pi-Hole great.

--   It would be great if home routers could shunt all port 53 (DNS) traffic to the Pi-Hole, no matter the IP Specified.
-Would be great for preventing those sneaky IoT devices from bypassing your filtering
+-   It would be great if home routers could shunt all port 53 (DNS) traffic to the Pi-Hole, no matter the DNS server specified.
+It would be great for preventing those sneaky IoT devices from bypassing your filtering

 -   It would be great if I could prevent outbound connections to port 853 (DNS over TLS) from my devices